jobbrIO/docs/dev/extend.md

 - **Execution**: Contract between an executor and the Jobbr-Server, fulfilled by both the server and a component.
 - **JobStorage**: Defines interfaces for storage access
-- **ArtefactStore**: Defines interfaces to store and retrieve job related artefacts
+- **ArtefactStore**: Defines interfaces to store and retrieve job related artifacts

 These packages are built upon the component infrastructure introduced above.
 The only different is that you'll need to implement specific interfaces from these packages instead of the generic `IJobbrComponent`.

 There are additional component models that define functionality that is available to all components provided by the server implementation
-- **Registration**: Boostrapping services, Registration, Validation, Components
+- **Registration**: Bootstrapping services, Registration, Validation, Components
 - **Management**: Manage the server, Query Jobs, etc.

 Plase also see [all Component Models on GitHub](https://github.com/jobbrIO?q=cm)